Skip to main content

 Summary

-HB153 would let certain Class 8 municipalities opt out of county personnel boards, create their own civil service system, and protect employee rights, while repealing a prior opt-out law.
+HB153 would let certain Class 8 Alabama municipalities opt out of county personnel boards and create their own civil service systems, with protections for vested rights and a path to rejoin later, plus retroactive validation of past actions.

 What This Bill Does